Need Help? Call the 24-hour Crisis line (Toll Free): 1-(800)-584-3578

 -

-Provides leadership and influence for the establishment and sustainability of Washington State Children’s Behavioral Health System.
+Provides leadership and influence for the establishment and sustainability of the SOC both in the region and statewide.

 -